Package Leaflet: Information for the User

 TRUTEST 36 is indicated for adults.

-The test consists of 3 strips of surgical adhesive tape.
+The test consists of 3 strips of surgical tape.
 The strips contain 12 patches each.
-Each patch is covered with a film containing a substance that can cause a reaction on the skin of sensitive individuals.
+Each patch is coated with a film containing a substance that can cause a skin reaction in sensitive individuals.
 These substances are called allergens.
-Each patch contains a different allergen and one of the patches is empty.
-TRUTEST 36 contains 35 of the most common allergens/allergen mixtures and one empty patch.
+Each patch contains a different allergen, and one of the patches is empty.
+TRUTEST 36 contains 35 of the most common allergens/mixtures of allergens and one empty patch.

-TRUTEST 36 demonstrates whether you are allergic to any of the test substances (allergens) on the patches.
+TRUTEST 36 shows whether you are allergic to any of the test substances (allergens) on the patches.

 If a substance you are allergic to comes into contact with your skin, it causes an inflammatory reaction called contact dermatitis.